 Have a look at our large bank of online resources which include videos, websites, PDF skills guides, online courses and workshops.
 We also have a collection of study skills books at all of our sites.

 You can drop-in to the Academic Skills Hub for a 20 minute session on any aspect of academic skills without an appointment.
 We are open Monday-Friday 10.00-16.00 and you can find us in the Hartley Library (level 2, room 2045), next to the Isolutions Helpdesk.
-Please note that we have temporarily moved to the hangout space in the Student Hub (B37) until the beginning of September due to essential building work.

 If you have a more complex query or need tailored support, you can send an enquiry or book an appointment with our study skills, writing and maths & statistics specialists via firstname.lastname@example.org or our appointment page.